 Malaysian police nab 10 after fish bombing deaths in Sabah

-KOTA KINABALU: Malaysian police has detained 10 people and inspected 95 fishing boats in Semporna waters in an operation that ended on Monday (Jul 8), following a fish bombing incident that killed two Chinese tourists and a diving instructor in the area on Friday.
+KOTA KINABALU: Malaysian police have detained 10 people and inspected 95 fishing boats in Semporna waters in an operation that ended on Monday (Jul 8), following a fish bombing incident that killed two Chinese tourists and a diving instructor in the area last Friday.

 The Marine Police Force covered the eastern waters of Sabah as well as the Kunak and Lahad Datu districts.

-“The 10 people detained have no identification documents and have been handed over to Semporna district police for further investigation,” , said Sabah Police Commissioner Omar Mammah told a press conference on Tuesday.
+“The 10 people detained have no identification documents and have been handed over to Semporna district police for further investigation,” Sabah Police Commissioner Omar Mammah said at a press conference on Tuesday.

 “Investigations were done to find out if they were involved in fish bombing activities.”